-The KSU-CPM Emergency Response Team (ERT) consists of both administration and staff members with responsibilities involving the four phases of emergency management (Mitigation, Preparedness, Response and Recovery).
+The Kent State Salem Campus Emergency Response Team (ERT) consists of both administration and staff members with responsibilities involving the four phases of emergency management (Mitigation, Preparedness, Response and Recovery).
 The ERT is a key factor in formulating and leading the campus response to an emergency.
-In the event of an emergency, ERT members assess the situation and follow the procedures outlined in the KSU-CPM Emergency Response Plan.
-Procedures are reviewed annually and a test that includes campus evacuation is conducted at least once a year.
-Fire drills are held 1-2 times/year.
-The mass notification system is tested multiple times throughout the year.
+In the event of an emergency, ERT members assess the situation and follow the procedures outlined in the Kent State Salem Campus Emergency Response Plan.
+Procedures are reviewed annually and a test that includes campus evacuation is conducted at least once a year by the ERT.